 Although preprocessing removes some background noise, the low contrast between the objects and background or other details of objects will disturb the consistency between objects and the generated model.
 In order to remove this disturbance and reduce the searching area, a ROI extraction and feature enhancement approach which combines gray morphology and binary morphology is proposed.
-The detailed procedure is shown in Fig. 3 which includes three parts: gray morphological processing, binary morphological processing and ROI extraction.
-Gray morphological processing is to find the morphological gradient and binary morphological processing is to complement the details of object edge.
-The gray holes filling is implemented by the morphological reconstruction.
-The result after binary morphological processing is a combination of regions containing all most of the object pixels.
-Therefore, the shape information and boundary information are stood out by fusing the gray morphological processing and the binary morphological processing.
-In Fig. 3, the procedure 'Image fusion' is performed as following steps.
-If the value of the point in binary morphology processing result is true, the value of the same pixel in gray morphology processing result is multiplied by k which is the enhancement coefficient.
-In our experimental k is 3.
-After fusing the results of binary morphology processing and gray scale morphology processing, the shape feature of object is enhanced.
-Moreover, this algorithm reduces the noise derived from the details of object.
-A feature enhancement result is shown in Fig. 4 (c).
-In the image, vehicles all become white 'blocks' whose edges are much more obvious than before, and the edges of noise are weaken effectively.
+The detailed procedure is shown in Fig. 3, which consists of three parts: gray morphological processing, binary morphological processing and ROI extraction.
+Gray morphological processing is to find the morphological gradient, and binary morphological processing is to complement the details of object edge.
+The gray holes filling algorithm is implemented by the morphological reconstruction.
+The result after binary morphological processing is the combination of regions containing most of the object pixels.
+Therefore, the shape and boundary information are stood out by fusing the gray morphological processing and the binary morphological processing.
+In Fig. 3, the image fusion is performed as following pseudo code.